MDMAchine/ComfyUI_MD_Nodes/manuals/NoiseDecayScheduler_Custom.md

-ComfyUI Noise Decay Scheduler (Custom) Manual
+# ComfyUI Noise Decay Scheduler (Custom) Manual

+---

-1. What is the Noise Decay Scheduler (Custom) Node?
+## 1. What is the Noise Decay Scheduler (Custom) Node?

 The "Noise Decay Scheduler (Custom)" is a specialized ComfyUI node designed to control how noise is faded out during the sampling process in diffusion models.
 Think of it like a dimmer switch for the "ancestral" noise in your generation: it doesn't remove the noise entirely, but rather dictates how quickly or slowly its influence diminishes over the steps of your sampling process.

-How it Works:
+### How it Works:

-At its core, this node generates a mathematical curve based on a cosine function, which is then shaped by a single parameter: decay_power.
+At its core, this node generates a mathematical curve based on a cosine function, which is then shaped by a single parameter: `decay_power`.
 This curve acts as a "schedule" for the noise.
-When connected to a compatible sampler (like pingpongsampler_custom), the sampler uses this schedule to adjust the amount of noise applied at each step.
+When connected to a compatible sampler (like `pingpongsampler_custom`), the sampler uses this schedule to adjust the amount of noise applied at each step.

-What it Does:
+### What it Does:

-By manipulating the decay_power parameter, you can influence the visual or auditory characteristics of your generated output.
+By manipulating the `decay_power` parameter, you can influence the visual or auditory characteristics of your generated output.

-Steeper decay curves (higher decay_power) mean the noise reduces more quickly in the early stages of sampling.
+* **Steeper decay curves (higher `decay_power`)** mean the noise reduces more quickly in the early stages of sampling.
 This can lead to outputs that are:

-Sharper and more detailed: Less noise influence for longer means the model refines the output more aggressively.
+    * Sharper and more detailed: Less noise influence for longer means the model refines the output more aggressively.

-Potentially less "noisy" overall: The final output might have a cleaner appearance.
+    * Potentially less "noisy" overall: The final output might have a cleaner appearance.

-Gentler decay curves (lower decay_power) prolong the influence of noise throughout the sampling process.
+* **Gentler decay curves (lower `decay_power`)** prolong the influence of noise throughout the sampling process.
 This can result in outputs that are:

-Softer or more experimental: The prolonged noise can introduce more variability or a less "perfect" aesthetic.

-Potentially more "ancestral" artifacts: If you're looking for a specific kind of noisy texture, a gentler decay might preserve it longer.

-How to Use It:

-Add the Node: In your ComfyUI workflow, right-click on the canvas, go to Add Node, then navigate to schedulers/custom and select Noise Decay Scheduler (Custom).

-Connect to a Compatible Sampler: The primary output of this node is a SCHEDULER object.
-You'll need to connect this output to an input on a sampler node that is designed to accept such a scheduler.
-The node's description specifically mentions pingpongsampler_custom as a primary target.
-Look for an input named scheduler or similar on your sampler node.

-Adjust decay_power: Use the slider in the node's properties panel to experiment with different decay_power values and observe their effects on your generated output.
-Start with the default and adjust incrementally.

-2. Detailed Information about Parameters
-The "Noise Decay Scheduler (Custom)" node exposes only one adjustable parameter:

-decay_power
-Type: FLOAT (a decimal number)

-Default Value: 3.0

-Range: 0.1 (minimum) to 10.0 (maximum)

-Step Size: 0.1 (the increment by which the slider adjusts the value)

-What it Does:

-The decay_power parameter is the exponent that directly controls the curvature of the cosine-based decay curve generated by the node.

-Higher Values (e.g., 5.0 - 10.0):

-Effect: Produce a steeper decay curve.
-This means the influence of noise diminishes much more rapidly in the initial steps of the diffusion process.

-Use Cases: Useful when you want the model to quickly move past the "noisy" initial stages and focus on refining details.
-This can lead to crisper, sharper, or more defined outputs, especially in image and video generation.
-In audio, it might lead to a quicker convergence to a clean signal.

-Lower Values (e.g., 0.1 - 2.0):

-Effect: Create a gentler decay curve.
-The noise's influence persists for a longer duration across the diffusion steps.

-Use Cases: Ideal for scenarios where you want the noise to have a prolonged impact, potentially leading to softer, more experimental, or abstract outputs.
-This can be useful for artistic exploration, generating "lo-fi" audio, or preserving certain textural qualities derived from noise.

-How to Use and Why:

-Experimentation is key with decay_power.
-The optimal value will depend heavily on your specific diffusion model, the sampler you are using, and the desired output.

-Start with the Default: Begin with 3.0 and run a generation.

-Iterate and Observe:

-If your output feels too "soft" or "muddy," try increasing decay_power incrementally (e.g., to 3.5, 4.0, 5.0).

-If your output seems too "sharp" too quickly, or if you want to introduce more "character" from the noise, try decreasing decay_power (e.g., to 2.5, 2.0, 1.5).

-Think about the "Ancestral" Noise: This parameter directly impacts how "ancestral" noise is faded out.
-If your sampler relies heavily on ancestral sampling methods, this parameter will have a significant impact on the final result.

-3. In-Depth Nerd Technical Information
-For those who want to peek under the hood, here's a more technical breakdown of the "Noise Decay Scheduler (Custom)" node:

-Node Class: NoiseDecayScheduler_Custom_V03

-Core Logic:

-The node's primary function is to instantiate and return an object of an internal class named NoiseDecayObject.
-This NoiseDecayObject is the actual "scheduler" that performs the decay calculation.

-The NoiseDecayObject:

-Constructor (__init__): Takes decay_power as its sole argument and stores it.
-This means the NoiseDecayObject carries the decay_power value throughout its lifecycle, ready to be used when needed.

-get_decay(self, num_steps: int) -> np.ndarray method: This is the crucial method.
-It's designed to be called by a compatible sampler.

-Input: num_steps - This integer represents the total number of sampling steps the diffusion process will perform.
-The sampler provides this value.

-Calculation:

-lin = np.linspace(0, np.pi / 2, num_steps): A linearly spaced array is created.
-This array effectively divides the quadrant of a circle (from 0 to
-2
-π
-​
-  radians) into num_steps equal parts.

-return np.cos(lin) ** self.decay_power: For each value in the lin array:

-The cosine is calculated (np.cos).
-A standard cosine curve starts at 1 at 0 radians and smoothly decays to 0 at
-2
-π
-​
-  radians.

-This cosine value is then raised to the power of self.decay_power.

-Output: A NumPy array (np.ndarray) of length num_steps.
-Each element in this array corresponds to the decay factor for a specific step in the sampling process.
-This array represents the "decay curve."

-Mathematical Formula:

-The decay factor at step i (where i ranges from 0 to num s
-​
- teps−1) is given by:

-\text{decay}[i] = \cos\left( \frac{i \cdot \pi}{2 \cdot (\text{num_steps} - 1)} \right)^{\text{decay_power}}
-When decay_power = 1.0 (linear cosine decay), the noise decays directly proportional to the cosine curve.

-When decay_power > 1.0, the decay becomes steeper.
-Small changes in the initial steps of the cosine curve result in larger drops in the decay factor.

-When decay_power < 1.0, the decay becomes gentler.
-The noise lingers for longer before significantly dropping.

-Key Technical Design Choices:

-Lazy Computation: The decay curve (np.ndarray) is not computed when the NoiseDecayScheduler_Custom node is first run.
-Instead, it's computed "lazily" within the get_decay method of the NoiseDecayObject, only when the connected sampler explicitly requests it and provides the num_steps.
+    * Softer or more "dreamlike": The continued noise influence can blend elements more.
+    * Potentially more prone to artifacts: If too much noise is left in for too long, it can interfere with coherent generation.

+### How to Use It:

+1.  **Add the Node**: In your ComfyUI workflow, right-click on the graph, go to `MD_Nodes -> Schedulers`, and select `Noise Decay Scheduler (Custom)`.
+2.  **Connect to Sampler**: Connect the `SCHEDULER` output of this node to the `noise_decay_scheduler` input of a compatible sampler node (e.g., `pingpongsampler_custom`).
+3.  **Adjust `decay_power`**: Experiment with the `decay_power` parameter to observe its effect on your generated output.
+Start with small adjustments and gradually increase or decrease to find the desired aesthetic.

+---

+## 2. Detailed Parameter Information

+The Noise Decay Scheduler (Custom) node exposes a single, crucial parameter that controls its behavior.

+* **decay_power**
+    * **Type**: `FLOAT`
+    * **Default**: `0.75`
+    * **Min**: `0.0`
+    * **Max**: `2.0`
+    * **Step**: `0.01`
+    * **Description**: This parameter controls the "aggressiveness" or "steepness" of the noise decay curve.
+It directly influences how quickly the ancestral noise component diminishes over the sampling steps.
+    * **Use Cases & Why**:
+        * **`0.0` (Linear Decay)**: The noise influence decays linearly across the steps.
+        * **`1.0` (Cosine Decay)**: A standard cosine-based decay, where noise reduction is initially slower and then accelerates.
+        * **Greater than `1.0` (Steeper Decay)**: The noise influence diminishes very rapidly in the early steps, then levels off.
+This can lead to outputs that are quickly refined and might appear sharper.
+        * **Less than `1.0` (Gentler Decay)**: The noise influence persists longer into the sampling process.
+This can lead to softer, more blended results, or introduce more textural noise depending on the context.
+    * **How to Use**: Experimentation is key.
+Start with the default `0.75` and incrementally adjust.
+Higher values make the decay steeper, lower values make it gentler.
+    * **Analogy**: Imagine a hill. `decay_power` shapes how steep the hill is.
+If it's a very steep hill (high `decay_power`), you drop fast at the beginning.
+If it's a gentle slope (low `decay_power`), you descend slowly throughout.

+---

+## 3. In-Depth Technical Information

+This section provides a more detailed look at the mathematical and architectural aspects of the Noise Decay Scheduler (Custom) node.

+### Mathematical Basis: Cosine Decay

+The core of this scheduler is a cosine-based decay function.
+This type of function is often chosen in signal processing and machine learning for its smooth, non-linear progression.

+The internal calculation for the decay curve generally follows a pattern similar to:

+`decay_factor = (1 - cos(x)) / 2`

+where `x` ranges from `0` to `π` (or `0` to `2π`) over the course of the sampling steps.
+The `decay_power` parameter is then applied to this `decay_factor` (e.g., `decay_factor^decay_power`) to further shape the curve.

+* When `decay_power` is `1.0`, it's a standard cosine decay.
+* When `decay_power` is greater than `1.0`, the curve becomes concave, meaning initial drops are larger.
+* When `decay_power` is less than `1.0`, the curve becomes convex, meaning initial drops are smaller.

+### Integration with Samplers

+The node does not directly apply noise reduction.
+Instead, it generates a `SCHEDULER` object.
+This object is designed to be passed to a compatible sampler (like `pingpongsampler_custom`).

+The `SCHEDULER` object typically contains a method (e.g., `get_decay(num_steps)`) that, when called by the sampler, generates the actual noise decay curve (a NumPy array or PyTorch tensor) with the specified number of steps.
+This allows the scheduler to be flexible and adapt to the number of steps chosen in the sampler, rather than being fixed.

+### Design Principles

+* **Lazy Generation**: The actual noise decay curve is not calculated until the sampler explicitly requests it and provides the `num_steps`.
 This is efficient as the decay curve is only generated when it's actually needed by the sampler.

-NumPy-Powered: The node explicitly dropped PyTorch dependencies (as noted in the change log) and now relies solely on NumPy for numerical operations.
-This makes it more lightweight and potentially more compatible across different environments without requiring a full PyTorch installation.
+* **NumPy-Powered**: The node relies solely on `NumPy` for numerical operations.
+This makes it more lightweight and potentially more compatible across different environments without requiring a full PyTorch installation for just the scheduler logic.

-Object-Oriented Output: Instead of returning a raw tensor (as in older versions), the node returns a SCHEDULER object.
+* **Object-Oriented Output**: Instead of returning a raw tensor (as in older versions), the node returns a `SCHEDULER` object.
 This is a cleaner, more encapsulated approach.
-The object contains the logic and the decay_power parameter, allowing the sampler to interact with it via a defined interface (get_decay method).
+The object contains the logic and the `decay_power` parameter, allowing the sampler to interact with it via a defined interface (`get_decay` method).

-Internal (Non-Exposed) Parameters/Concepts:
+### Internal (Non-Exposed) Parameters/Concepts:

-While the node's internal logic utilizes concepts like linear spacing for 0 to
-2
-π
-​
-  radians, these are part of the implementation of the cosine decay and are not intended as direct user-adjustable parameters.
+While the node's internal logic utilizes concepts like linear spacing for `0` to `π` radians, these are part of the implementation of the cosine decay and are not intended as direct user-adjustable parameters.
 They are fixed elements of how the decay curve is shaped.

-Future Implementations (May or May Not Be):
+### Future Implementations (May or May Not Be):

-Currently, the node focuses on a single decay_power parameter for a cosine-based decay.
+Currently, the node focuses on a single `decay_power` parameter for a cosine-based decay.
 Potential future implementations might explore:

-Alternative decay functions (e.g., exponential, polynomial).
+* Alternative decay functions (e.g., exponential, polynomial).

-More complex multi-parameter decay controls.
+* More complex multi-parameter decay controls.

-Ability to input custom decay arrays.
+* Ability to input custom decay arrays.

 However, these are speculative and not part of the current node's functionality.